Terengganu: Administrative divisions

 Terengganu is divided into 8 districts (daerah), 99 mukims, and 7 local governments.

-On 18 September 2014, it was announced that the Kuala Terengganu District sub-district of Kuala Nerus would become Terengganu's 8th district, to be called Kuala Nerus by former Prime Minister Najib Razak.
+On 18 September 2014, it was announced that the Kuala Terengganu District sub-district of Kuala Nerus would become Terengganu's 8th district, to be called Kuala Nerus by sixth Prime Minister Datuk Seri Najib Razak.

+Sharia Law

+The state is ruled by Sharia Law which only applies to Muslims.
+In 2002, the state of Terengganu passed Syariah Criminal Offenses (Hudud And Qisas) Enactment 2002 which would allow canings, amputation of hands, stoning and crucifixion however this was unenforced due to the limit set in Act 355.
+In September 2018, two women were given six strokes of the cane for attempting to have same-sex relations.

 Demographics

-Terengganu has a population of 1,015,776 As of 2010, which increase to 1,149,440 in 2020.
-In 2006, Malays make up 94.7% of the population and Chinese, 2.6%, while Indians 0.2% and other ethnic groups comprise the remainder, 2.4%.
-According to the 2010 census, the ethnic composition of Terengganu is 97% Bumiputras, 2.6% Chinese, 0.2% Indian, and 0.1% others.
+Terengganu has a population of 1,015,776 As of 2010, which increased to 1,149,440 in 2020.
+The official mid-year estimate in 2023 was 1,209,400.
+In 2006, Malays made up 94.7% of the population and Chinese, 2.6%, while Indians 0.2% and other ethnic groups comprise the remainder, 2.4%.
+According to the 2010 census, the ethnic composition of Terengganu was 97% Bumiputras, 2.6% Chinese, 0.2% Indian, and 0.1% others.

 In 2000, the state's population was only 48.7% urban; the majority lived in rural areas.
 By the 2005 census, the proportions had changed significantly, with 51% of the population living in urban areas and 49% in the rural areas.
+Terengganu recorded the lowest life expectancy in Malaysia for both males and females for the period 2021-2023.

 Ethnic groups

 Terengganu is one of Malaysia's most homogeneous states along with Kelantan.
-More than 95% of the population is ethnically Malay, but there are other ethnic groups that live in the state as well including Chinese (mostly Hokkien), Indians (mostly Tamils), Siamese and Orang Aslis (Batek and Semaq Beri).
+More than 95% of the population is ethnically Malay, but there are other ethnic groups that live in the state as well, including Chinese (mostly Hokkien), Indians (mostly Tamils), Siamese, and Orang Aslis (Batek and Semaq Beri).